 1. Not hot spring - only one that isn't geothermal.
 Mineral-rich water bubbles up cold and propane-heated.
 Possible detraction to those who live for geothermal, but water's so rich, many make exception.
 Advantage: can mix tub's hot and cold mineral taps to Goldilocks druthers

 2. No communal kitchen/dining area for fixing meals as at Harbin, Orr and Wilbur; or year-round buffet or restaurant like Breitenbush and Harbin, respectively

 3. No communal mineral pool; only one lacking such.
 (Coldplunge doubles as one of sorts in warm weather.)
 No steam bath as Orr, Jackson, and Harbin have (had), in addition to dry saunas.
 B. last known has no dry one

 4. Limited bathhouse/office hours and off-season open days.
 Others either open later (Orr and Jackson til midnite) and/or have 24/7 bathing access (Harbin and Breitenbush)

 5. Tub Soak time limit of 75 minutes.
-Tho more generous than many timed tubs, might be non- conducive to total relaxing if not dialed into time-frame and appreciate how water's potency can make longer soaks inadvisable anyhow; Jackson has similar time limit on private, pay-extra tubs, but with unlimited communal pool soaking.
-Orr and Sierra have unlimited private tub soak time (tho others might grow impatient waiting to use Orr's two couples-popular side-by-side rooftop star-gazing clawfoot tubs)
+Tho more generous than many timed tubs, might be non- conducive to total relaxing if not dialed into time-frame and appreciate how water's potency can make longer soaks inadvisable; Jackson has similar time limit on private, pay-extra tubs, with unlimited communal pool soaking.
+Orr and Sierra have unlimited private tub soak time (tho others might grow impatient waiting to use Orr's two couples-popular side-by-side rooftop star-gazing tubs)

 8. Narrow steep alpine gorge means no large flat open space and very limited winter sunshine